 Financing national e-infrastructure towards 2030 - report now available

-The uptake and use of e-infrastructure is growing fast, in research, education, public services and industry.
-The main driving forces are an ever increasing amount of data and new methodologies to make use of these.
-As the needs for e-infrastructure resources, services and related competences grow, so does the case for sharing an effective national e-infrastructure.
+The uptake and use of e-infrastructure are growing fast, in research, education, public services and industry.
+The main driving forces are an ever-increasing amount of data and new methodologies to make use of these.
+As the needs for e-infrastructure resources, services and related competencies grow, so does the case for sharing an effective national e-infrastructure.

 A national working group, consisting of representatives from the four oldest universities, Sigma2 and the Research Council of Norway, was therefore tasked to look into these challenges and give directions for the future.

-The result of the work are recommendations for an updated national implementation for the organisation, development and sustainable financing of national e-infrastructure services for high performance computing and large-scale data storage in Norway in the period from 2020 to 2030.
+The result of the work is recommendations for an updated national implementation for the organisation, development and sustainable financing of national e-infrastructure services for high-performance computing and large-scale data storage in Norway in the period from 2020 to 2030.

-The rectors of the four oldest universities have already made a statement (in Norwegian) about the situation.
+The rectors of the four oldest universities have already made a statement about the situation.